Parentage (a.k.a. Paternity)

-- Has a man formally or informally acknowledged paternity, including a voluntary declaration of paternity or had his name placed on the child’s birth certificate?
+- Has a man formally or informally acknowledged paternity; including by signing a voluntary declaration of paternity or by having his name placed on the child’s birth certificate?

-- Have there been paternity genetic tests or blood tests?
+- Have there been genetic tests or blood tests?

 - Has the child been raised jointly with another adult?

 If/when at any proceeding regarding the child the issue of parentage is addressed by the court:

 - The court must ask persons present whether any parentage finding has been made, and, if so, what court made it, or whether a voluntary declaration has been executed and filed under Family Code Section 7574.